Locations:

 Can I injure a knee ligament?

-An injury to a knee ligament is called a sprain or a tear.
+An injury to a knee ligament is called a sprain (overstretched) or complete rupture (tear).
 Many knee sprains are mild, but torn knee ligaments can be severe.
+Knee ligament tears include:

 Knee ligament injuries are common, especially in athletes.
-The ligaments can be overstretched or torn when:
+You can overstretch or tear a knee ligament when:

-• Force is applied to the back of the knee when the joint is partly flexed.
+• Force is applied to the back of your knee when the joint is partly flexed

-• Force is applied to the side of the knee when the foot is on the ground (for example, during a tackle).
+• Force is applied to the side of your knee when your foot is on the ground (for example, during a tackle)

-• The knee is hyperextended (straightens too much), usually by force.
+• Your knee is hyperextended (straightens too much), usually by force

-• The knee joint twists in an unnatural way (for example, when playing basketball or skiing).
+• Your knee joint twists in an unnatural way (for example, when playing basketball or skiing)

 How can a healthcare provider tell if I’ve injured a knee ligament?